brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

 There are four main pages that you'll see for your applications:

 * **Pipelines**: It's the page you just used to deploy an application.
-In this page you can create as many pipelines as you want, each one composed of one or more _stages_.
+On this page, you can create as many pipelines as you want, each one composed of one or more _stages_.
 For example, you could have two pipelines to deploy your application, one for production and another for staging.
-In each of these pipelines, you could have a stage to apply a `ConfigMap` with your application's configuration, another stage to run a `Job` that applies your database migrations and a final stage to apply your `Deployment`.
+In each of these pipelines, you could have a stage to apply a `ConfigMap` with your application's configuration, another stage to run a `Job` that applies your database migrations, and a final stage to apply your `Deployment`.
 Spinnaker provides the building blocks you can use to build the delivery pipeline the way you want.

 * **Clusters**: This is where you will see your workloads.
 In this example, you will see the `nginx` `Deployment` with `ReplicaSet` `v001` and all the `Pods` that are being managed by this `ReplicaSet`.

 ![Spinnaker clusters view](https://imgur.com/6eoEgLx.png)

 * **Load Balancers**: This is where Spinnaker shows your Kubernetes `Service`s and `Ingress`es.
-You can see you have a single service, `nginx-svc`, and all the pods that behind it.
+You can see you have a single service, `nginx-svc`, and all the pods behind it.

 ![Spinnaker load balancers view](https://imgur.com/sZHiNzv.png)

 * **Firewalls**: Lastly, there is the `Firewalls` page, where Spinnaker shows your `NetworkPolicies`.
-You haven't create any policies, so this page should be empty.
+You haven't created any policies, so this page should be empty.

 It's important to note these terms could mean very different things for different providers.
 For example, if you were using AWS, you could use Spinnaker to spin up a new Application Load Balancer (ALB).